DeutscheSoft/aux-widgets/doc/docs/Angular.md

 Some widgets need to be redrawn when their size changes.
 This applies for instance to those widgets which contain scales.
 Other examples are charts with grids and similar.
-Widgets automatically react to the size of the browser window changing, however they do not detect if the widget has changed it's size for some other reason.
+Widgets automatically react to the size of the browser window changing, however they do not detect if the widget has changed its size for some other reason.
 Some modern browsers support an API called `ResizeObserver`, however, it is not broadly enough supported, yet, to be relied upon.
 In order to notify a widget that a resize happened, the `trigger_resize()` method needs to be called.
 This can be done using the directive `auxResize`.
-It's argument is an observable.
+Its argument is an observable.

 In future versions when `ResizeObserver` is supported more broadly, this directive